 There are still great beach days to be found in the spring (March-May) and autumn (September-October).
 These months won’t be as warm, and there will be more clouds and rain.
-Even so, there will still be some stretches of sunny days with good beach weather.
-However, it might be too chilly to sunbathe, and you’ll probably want a coat or blanket on the cooler days.
+Even so, there will still be many stretches of sunny days with good beach weather.
+However, it might be too chilly to sunbathe.
+Also, you’ll probably want a coat or blanket on the cooler days.

 The beaches in Victoria are also beautiful during the winter, although expect more clouds, rain, and wind.
 Usually, it won’t rain all day though, so you’ll still find good times to walk on the beach.
 The winter is also a good time for looking in tide pools and storm watching!

 It’s easy to get to Victoria by plane or ferry.
 If you fly, you can rent a car on the island to help you get around.
 Alternatively, if you take the ferry, you can bring your car (here are some tips to save money while traveling with BC Ferries).